learnbyexample/Python_Basics/Exercises.md

 False
 ```

-* Check if a word is in ascending/descending alphabetic order or not (irrespective of case)
+**Q6b)** Check if a word is in ascending/descending alphabetic order or not (irrespective of case)

-    * can you think of a way to do it only using built-in functions and string methods?
+Can you think of a way to do it only using built-in functions and string methods?

 ```python
 >>> is_alpha_order('bot')